 Threats and ContaminantsTwenty-seven different organic compounds are present in lagoon sludges, underlying soils, and groundwater.
-The compounds of main concern are groundwater: methylene chloride, benzene, 3,3'-dichlorobenzidine, aniline, azobenzene, benzidine, and toluene; Soils and Lagoon Sludge: methylene chloride, benzene, 3,3'-dichlorobenzidine, aniline, azobenzene, and benzidine.
+The compounds of main concern in groundwater are methylene chloride, benzene, 3,3'-dichlorobenzidine, aniline, azobenzene, benzidine, and toluene.
+The compounds of main concern in soils and lagoon sludge are methylene chloride, benzene, 3,3'-dichlorobenzidine, aniline, azobenzene, and benzidine.

-The state completed a Remedial Investigation and Feasibility Study on September 17, 1990.
-The United States Environmental Protection Agency (U.S. EPA) signed a Record of Decision (ROD) on September 17, 1990, requiring a groundwater treatment plant (GWTP) to use chemical oxidation and the onsite incineration of approximately 800,000 cubic yards of soil/sludge.
-The U.S. EPA amended the remedy on July 22, 1992, to replace incineration with onsite landfilling.
+The State of Michigan completed a Remedial Investigation and Feasibility Study (RI/FS) on September 17, 1990.
+The United States Environmental Protection Agency (EPA) signed a Record of Decision (ROD) on September 17, 1990, requiring a groundwater treatment plant (GWTP), using chemical oxidation, and the on-site incineration of approximately 800,000 cubic yards of soil/sludge.
+EPA amended the remedy on July 22, 1992, to replace incineration with on-site landfilling.
 The landfill design was completed on May 7, 1993, but suspended due to negotiation with a potentially responsible party (PRP) group, consisting mainly of the current owner/operator (Lomac) and companies who contracted with Bofors for chemical production.
-These include American Cyanamid, Bissell Corp., Union Carbide, Eli Lilly, DuPont, General Electric, Akzo-Nobel, and IBM.
-A ROD Amendment was signed by the U.S. EPA on July 16, 1999 to replace the landfill with a barrier wall with groundwater treatment.
-By entering into a Consent Decree on December 7, 1999, the PRPs have committed to Remedial Design and Remedial Action (RD/RA) of that barrier wall remedy.
+These companies included American Cyanamid, Bissell Corp., Union Carbide, Eli Lilly, DuPont, General Electric, Akzo-Nobel, and IBM.
+A ROD Amendment was signed by EPA on July 16, 1999, to replace the landfill with a barrier wall with groundwater treatment.
+By entering into a Consent Decree on December 7, 1999, the PRPs committed to the Remedial Design and Remedial Action (RD/RA) associated with the barrier wall remedy.
 The GWTP was constructed with federal funds.
-The RD for the GWTP was complete on July 8, 1992.
-The GWTP was operational and functional on April 30, 1998, and is estimated to operate for at least 43 years and remove approximately 25,000 pounds of total organic contaminant from approximately 10,200,000,000 gallons.
+The RD for the GWTP was completed on July 8, 1992.
+The GWTP was operational and functional on April 30, 1998, and is estimated to operate for at least 43 years and remove approximately 25,000 pounds of total organic contaminant from approximately 10,200,000,000 gallons of groundwater.
 Under an agreement with the PRPs, the industries adjacent to the site are operating the GWTP.
-So far, the GWTP has removed approximately 4,500 pounds of contaminant from approximately 2,463,000,000 gallons.
-The barrier wall portion of the remedy was completed in December 2005, and the second phase of remedy construction was completed in November 2007.
-EPA and Site PRPs continue to determine the installed remedy's effectiveness.
-The long term RA planned completion is December 30, 2041.
-An interim containment action for the Operable Unit #2 (OU#2) has been ongoing in conjunction with the OU #1 remedy.
-In 2012, EPA will complete supplemental investigation work at OU #2 and select a final remedy for that Operable Unit (consistent with ongoing OU #1 work) through a Record of Decision.
+So far, the GWTP has removed approximately 4,500 pounds of contaminant from approximately 2,463,000,000 gallons of groundwater.
+Installation of the barrier wall portion of the remedy was completed in December 2005, and the second phase of remedy construction was completed in November 2007.
+EPA and the Site PRPs continue to determine the installed remedy's effectiveness.
+The long-term RA planned completion is December 30, 2041.
+An interim containment action for Operable Unit #2 (OU#2) has been ongoing in conjunction with the OU #1 remedy.
+EPA is currently conducting a supplemental remedial investigation at OU #2.
+The final remedy for OU #2, consistent with ongoing OU #1 work, will be chosen through a Record of Decision in 2016.

-U.S. EPA published notices of the proposed plan for remedial action on July 21, 1990, and notices of proposed revisions to the remedial action decision were on April 6, 1992 and June 17, 1998.
+EPA published notices of the availability of the proposed plan for remedial action at OU #1 on July 21, 1990, and notices of proposed revisions to the remedial action decision were published on April 6, 1992, and June 17, 1998.

-In addition to meetings for public comment required for formal site decisions, U.S. EPA and MDEQ have been available for informal community forums.
+In addition to the required public meetings to solicit comments on formal site decisions, EPA and MDEQ have been available for informal community forums.
 There has not been active interest in the site from the community since the time of the last remedy decisions approximately 10 years ago.